biopython/biopython.github.io/wiki/GSOC2011_Mocapy.md

 ```

 When creating a model, it is possible to create a new DBN specifying the
-size of the hidden node or loading a DBN from a file.
+size of the hidden node or loading the DBN from a file.

 ``` python
 model = TorusDBNModel()